Congo Basin: History

 Belgium, France, and Portugal later established colonial control over the entire region by the late 19th century.
 The General Act of the Berlin Conference of 1885 gave a precise definition to the "conventional basin" of the Congo, which included the entire actual basin plus some other areas.
 The General Act bound its signatories to neutrality within the conventional basin, but this was not respected during the First World War.

-The World Resources Institute estimated that 80 million people live in and around the Congo Basin.
+The World Resources Institute estimates that 80 million people live in and around the Congo Basin.

 Pygmy hunter-gatherers in the Central African Republic.

 Climate

-The Congo Basin is a globally important climatic region with annual rainfall of between 1500 and 2000 mm.
+The Congo Basin is a globally important climatic region with annual rainfall of between 1500 to 2000 mm.
 It is one of three hotspots of deep convection (thunderstorms) in the tropics, the other two being over the Maritime continent and the Amazon.
 These three regions together drive the climate circulation of the tropics and beyond.
 The Congo Basin has the highest lightning strike frequency of anywhere on the planet.
-The high rainfall supports the second largest rainforest on Earth, which is a globally significant carbon sink and an important component of the global carbon cycle.
+The high rainfall supports the second-largest rainforest on Earth, which is a globally significant carbon sink and an important component of the global carbon cycle.

-Averaged across the whole basin, there are two major rainfall seasons in March to May and September to November.
+Averaged across the basin, there are two major rainfall seasons in March to May and September to November.
 In both hemispheres the rainfall maximises in September to November, at above 210 mm per month.
-In northern hemisphere winter, rainfall is relatively low to the north of the equator (<80 mm per month).
+In northern hemisphere winter, rainfall is relatively low to the north of the equator (less than 80 mm per month).
 In southern hemisphere winter, rainfall is instead lower to the south of the equator (<80 mm per month).
 The annual rhythm of the wind systems which carry water vapour account for the rainfall seasonality.
 Much of the rainfall is derived from large Mesoscale convective systems.
 The systems last over 11 hours on average and have a mean size exceeding 500 km2 in some parts of the Congo Basin.